Companion in Mission | 3 months | Paid - Stipend |

 - Good mental health with a solid support structure during and upon return, to process experiences of occupation;

-- Excellent English language verbal, written, and electronic communication and networking skills.
-Ability to read, analyse, and interpret large amounts of complex information;
+- Excellent English-language verbal, written, and electronic communication and networking skills.
+Ability to read, analyze, and interpret large amounts of complex information;

 - Basic verbal Arabic language is a definite asset;

 - Intellectual discipline and alertness.
-Good self-esteem; in touch with your own needs, strength, and limitations;
+Good self-esteem; in touch with their own needs, strengths, and limitations;

 - Demonstrated understanding of the impacts of the Israeli occupation of Palestinian territories;

 - Commitment to advocating for change and promoting a just peace in Palestine and Israel upon return home;